yifeifrank/aitag/README.md

 Sys.setenv(openai_url = "https://api.openai.com")
 ```

-Then, load the package and use the `gpt_annotate` function to annotate your text data:
+Then, load the package and use the `aitag` function to annotate your text data:

 ```r
 library(aitag)